shalan/MS_CLK_RST/README.md

 # MS_CLK_RST
-All digital Clock and Reset Manager
+All digital Clock and Reset Manager.

 ## Features
 - PoR Generation (all digital)